 He flashed me a dirty look then said as he stared at his laptop’s screen, “You sit at that table and wait until I send you some work by email.
 That’s your laptop.”

 Like a good girl, I turned on the laptop which I’ve always respected; it was a war veteran and a former samurai.
-It survived a bombing and perhaps 7 to 8 hard falls, around 8 buttons were missing and its screen was violently stabbed with various sharp objects.
-It was slow and froze at least 4 times every 20 minutes, but it actually worked!
+It survived a bombing and perhaps seven to eight hard falls, around eight buttons were missing and its screen was violently stabbed with various sharp objects.
+It was slow and froze at least four times every 20 minutes, but it actually worked!